 - The Companion Bible, published by Kregel Publications, with study notes by E.W.
 Bullinger.
 This is an astonishing work of scholarship that gives detailed insight into the exact Hebrew and Greek texts behind our English Bible.
 If you are a diligent student of Scripture, you should own one of these.

-- The Apostolic Polyglot Bible is actually a complete Greek/English interlinear version of both the Old and New Testaments.
+- The Apostolic Bible Polyglot is actually a complete Greek/English interlinear version of both the Old and New Testaments.
 What makes this Bible unique is that the Old Testament is based on the Septuagint (LXX) text.
 This gives a more accurate picture of the Hebrew Scriptures at the time of Christ than the Masoretic Text which was heavily edited sometime after 100 AD.
-You can find this Bible here as well as on Amazon.
+You can find this Bible at the online bookstore here.

 Fourth, I recommend Strong's Exhaustive Concordance.
 This will enable you to discover which word is used in the original language and look up its meaning.

 Fifth, I recommend Vine's Complete Expository Dictionary.
 This document helps you understand the flavor of particular words compared to alternative words.